 Image used under Creative Commons from stu_spivack

-There’s another thing worth mentioning – most people don’t recommend eating frozen and thawed cottage cheese by itself, but they also state that it does pretty well in cooked dishes like soups or sauces.
+There’s another thing worth knowing.
+While people don’t recommend eating thawed cottage cheese by itself, they say it works well in cooked dishes.
+Dishes like soups and souces.
 Because of that, freezing this dairy product for cooking purposes might be worth a try.

-Please bear in mind that the softer (or creamier) your cottage cheese is, the worse it freezes, so if your favorite cottage cheese doesn’t undergo the processes of freezing and thawing well, you might want to give another brand a try.
+Remember that the softer (or creamier) your cottage cheese is, the worse it freezes.
+That means if your favorite cottage cheese doesn’t freeze well, give another brand a try.

 By freezing cottage cheese you can extend its shelf life for about 3 to 6 months.
 Of course you can keep it in the freezer a lot longer, but its taste will slowly deteriorate.
 The mentioned 3 to 6 months is for best quality.

 Cottage cheese is a popular dairy treat used also in recipes.
-Although you can freeze cottage cheese, its texture changes (sometimes significantly) after freezing and thawing and therefore freezing it for other purposes than using it in cooked dishes isn’t recommended.
-It’s really a matter of personal preferences so you might actually enjoy frozen and thawed cottage cheese.
+Although you can freeze cottage cheese, its texture changes after freezing and thawing.
+Therefore, freezing it for other purposes than using it in cooked dishes isn’t recommended.
+It’s a matter of personal preferences.
+That means you might actually enjoy frozen and thawed cottage cheese, but that’s unlikely.